 Purchase a made-to-measure knitted wool Icelandic jumper in Reykjavik or buy water repellent high-quality clothing.
-We have secured some handy discounts on a number of luxury brands.

 Exploring the white icy landscapes of Iceland has never been easier.
 Don a pair of crampons and ice climb on the Solheimajokull glacier with incredible views across sink holes, ice ridges and crevasses.
 We can also arrange snowmobiling on the Langjokull glacier as well as heli-skiing in the freshest of powder with vertical drops of up to 5000ft in the Arctic mountains.

 The best time to see the Northern Lights is September-April with December-January being the optimum time, when the nights are at their longest with clear skies.
-We will assign you a personal guide who will track the Northern Lights each evening and take you to the best place to see them when the night sky is the perfect backdrop for the green and sometimes red lights swirling high above.
+We can assign you a personal guide who will track the Northern Lights each evening and take you to the best place to see them when the night sky is the perfect backdrop for the green and sometimes red lights swirling high above.

 Iceland has some of the world’s most active volcanoes but also plenty of dormant ones.
 During the summer months it is possible to descend 120m/400ft into the crater of Thrihnukagigur volcano in an open cable lift, on a private basis.
 Many other craters exist in Iceland due to volcanic activity so we can easily arrange pot-holing and caving for the more adventurous.
 To witness an active volcano, we can also organise helicopter rides over these incredible landscapes.